dbmdz/digitalcollections-model/README.md

 which is renamed to `prebuild`, so that you can write your own `build` method, which must at least execute `prebuild`.

-Since Lombok ignores all variable pre-settings of the classes, and internally holds a copy of all instance variables, an `init()` method to initialize the variables where neccessary was applied, which is executed by the constructor and by the `build` method.
+Since Lombok ignores all member variable pre-settings of the classes (e.g. initializing a list member to an empty Array on instantiation), and internally holds a copy of all instance variables, an `init()` method to initialize the variables where neccessary was applied, which is executed by the constructor and by the `build` method.
 Please note, that you can execute `init` only after `prebuild`, since only `prebuild` gives you the